nodejs/node/doc/api/stream.md

 * Returns: {Promise}

-Returns a promise resolving to the full content read as utf8 string.
+Returns a promise fulfilled with the full content read as an UTF-8 string.

 ##### `readable.unpipe([destination])`
 <!-- YAML